ralvescosta/the_kubernetes_book/README.md

     - Sidecar containers are architecturally different to init containers.
 The sidecar container is long-lived and runs alongside the main application container for the entire lifecycle of the Pod.

+## 5: Virtual clusters with Namespaces

+  - Namespaces are a native way to divide a single Kubernetes cluster into multiple virtual clusters.

+  - Namespaces are designed as an easy way to apply *quotas* and *polices* to groups of objects, they're not designed for strong workload isolation.

+  - Objects will be namespaced when deployed into a cluster: Pod, Service, Deployment.

+  - This command bellow show all the K8S objects and which one is namespaced or not:

+    ```bash
+      kubectl api-resources

+      kubectl get namespaces

+      kubectl describe namespaces <namespace-name>

+      kubectl get services --namespace <name>
+    ```

+  - Namespace is not good to isolating hostile workloads;

+  **Creating and managing Namespaces**: